Video Recording Time At 64GB, 128GB, 256GB, 512GB, 1TB, etc.

 We really appreciate all the feedback that we get through our contact form each day.
-A question that comes up quite often is “What is the maximum recording time of camera XY”, or, “How much recording time do I get with a 32GB card (64GB card, etc.)?”.
+A question that comes up quite often is “What is the maximum recording time of camera XY”, or, “How much recording time do I get with a 256GB card (512GB card, etc.)?”.

 NOTE: If you don’t care about the math and just want a quick and dirty formula to calculate the recording time of any camera, just skip the next couple of paragraphs and continue reading at “Quick Formula”.

-The reason why we do not usually state the recording capacity of the cameras in the reviews is because it depends on several factors.
-One factor is of course the size of the memory card (SD card) used, and the other factor is the camera’s bit rate.
-When both of these are known, you can calculate the maximum recording capacity using a simple formula.
+The recording capacity of a video camera depends on several factors.
+One factor is obviously the size of the memory card (SD card) used.
+The other factor is the camera’s bit rate.
+When you know both of these, you can calculate the maximum recording capacity using a simple formula.

 Bear in mind that you can reduce the bit rate by lowering video resolution.
-For example, if your camera’s maximum resolution is 1080p but you set it to 720p, obviously this will allow you to record more video footage than when you record in 1080p mode.
+For example, if your camera’s maximum resolution is 1440 but you set it to 1080p, obviously this will allow you to record more video footage than when you record in 1440p mode.

 Calculating Recording Time